ethereum-optimism/superchainerc20-starter/README.md

 This section defines parameters for deploying token contracts across both single and multi-chain environments.

-- `salt`: A unique identifier used for deploying token contracts via [`Create3`](https://github.com/pcaversaccio/createx/blob/8c91357af5eb3454eb84103863d8a49a15613883/src/CreateX.sol#L630).
-This value ensures that contract deployments are deterministic.
+- `salt`: A unique identifier used for deploying token contracts via [`Create2`].
+This value along with the contract bytecode and deployer ensures that contract deployments are deterministic.
     - example: `salt = "ethers phoenix"`

 #### `[token]`